end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 Dnsmasq is a lightweight, easy to configure DNS forwarder and DHCP server […] is targeted at home networks[.]
 ```
 You need to add a local DNS entry pointing to the vagrant IP address.
-More precisely, any address ending with admin.cloudunit.io shoud point to `192.168.50.4`.
+More precisely, any address ending with admin.cloudunit.dev shoud point to `192.168.50.4`.
 On Ubuntu, a simple way to achieve this is to install dnsmasq:
 ```
 sudo apt-get install dnsmasq
 sudo vi /etc/dnsmasq.conf
 # Add the line: address=/.cloudunit.dev/192.168.50.4
 sudo service dnsmasq restart
 ```

+You should ping **foo.cloudunit.dev** to **192.168.50.4**

 ### Step 2 - How to install Vagrant plugins
 ```